Maybe It's Time: Critical reception

+"Maybe It's Time" received positive reviews by music critics for Cooper's vocals and composing ability, being called a "soulful", "sentimental ballad".
 Brittany Spanos of Rolling Stone described "Maybe It's Time" as a "sullen triumph of a song" and complimented Cooper's vocal delivery.
 USA Today's Patrick Ryan wrote that the song is a "wistful" album highlight.
 Joey Morona of The Plain Dealer also highlighted the track, calling it an authentic country song.
 According to Wren Graves of Consequence of Sound, "Maybe It's Time" might be the best track on A Star Is Born.
 The Guardian's Ben Beaumont-Thomas also praised the song calling it an "extremely strong" country ballad.
 Chris DeVille of Stereogum listed it as the best track on the album, calling it a "barebones country song".
 The Washington Post's Bethonie Butler described the song as vulnerable and swooning, with a Sam Elliott-inspired vocal delivery.

 Writing for Thrillist, Esther Zuckerman found the song to be a "soulful ballad".
 Jeremy Gordon of The Outline felt the track could be a campaign song for a future American presidential candidate who is a younger visionary, noting:

 The old ways—hardcore social conservatism, white supremacy, the myth of America as shining city on the hill despite all the people who've been barred from the doors over the last 250 years—need to be forgotten by time.
 Our future president could try to boil down this idea into an easily reproducible slogan.
 Or, they could let Jackson Maine's gravelly voice do the talking: "Maybe it's time to let the old ways die."

 Gordon ended his article saying that the "catchy track summed up all these sentiments better than any fight song".
 Dann Gire of the Daily Arlington Herald found that "Maybe It's Time" portrayed more of a nostalgia for Cooper's character as an artist on the decline, "rather than the optimistic challenge of new talent he undoubtedly was when he first sang it".
 For Nick Reily from NME, the track was comparable to songs by Kris Kristofferson (who had played the central character in the 1976 film version).
 Vulture's Natalie Walker ranked it at number 17 in her list of the top songs from A Star Is Born.
-She "much preferred" the other "hard-edged" songs by Cooper over "Maybe It's Time".
 Carl Wilson of Slate described Cooper's songs on the soundtrack as "mostly gray zones that one has to sit through, waiting for Gaga to come back", except "Maybe It's Time" which he compared to the work of American singer-songwriter Townes Van Zandt.